Flying while Fat – Superfat Tips for International Air Travel

 I can clearly only speak for fatties of my similar shape/size or smaller – so as to aid you in knowing in advance if this blog post has any relevance to your life, here is my general body situation.
-I am 5’8″ (172.5cm) and weigh around 342lbs (24.4 stone).
+I am 5’8″ (172.5cm) and my weight fluctuates between about 340 and 360.
 I’m sort of shaped like an oval.
 Round shoulders, bigger at the top than the bottom, with narrower hips and legs.
 My pant size varies between a UK26-28.
 My shirt size varies between UK28-30.
 I am not one for form-fitting clothing so, if you are, size that down a notch.
 Note that UK sizing is slightly inconsistent with US sizing.
 I’ve heard that US sizes are one size larger but I find the whole thing confusing.
 I can’t find my tape measure but my last recorded ’roundest bit’ measurement was 63″ – including the largest circumference of my belly and butt.
 Again, the narrower hips aid me a bit in fitting in to plane seats, though the larger upper body means contorting a bit to avoid constantly being banged on the arm by toilet-bound passengers and drink carts.
 Also, I am relatively able-bodied which means I’m not able to speak first-hand for those whose mobility may differ.

 There’s no way around that fact.
 It sucks for everyone, not just the fatties.
 Even First Class flying sucks.
 It just sucks a little less and you get a little tiny hot towel that no one actually understands.
 This blog post does not promise to make flying not suck.
 There are no secrets you don’t know that open magical doorways to private airplane compartments with overstuffed couches and big screen TVs replaying episodes of Roseanne.
 But I am hoping that sharing my personal experiences and the resultant tips & hints will help give a realistic portrayal of flying that both acknowledges the whole sucking part while still presenting it as possible, tolerable and, I hope, worth it for the ways in which it opens up myriad possibilities for new life experiences.